GIGGLE | HUMOR RESEARCH APP

 Always wondered what it’s like to be a guinea pig in a rogue psychological experiment?

 Giggle was created by Stanford-trained rogue scientists.
 We must keep our identities secret to protect our loved ones.
 Our team consists of sober, PhD-anointed researchers, whose wits have been sharpened through years of training in the academy.
 Like Prometheus, we have decided to steal the fire of psychological science from the Ivory Tower and bring it to humankind.
 We are interested in humor but we are very serious about science.
 Our mission is based on a large body of psychological research.
 This research suggests that adding humor to one’s life is one of the best ways to improve wellbeing.
 From lowly lolcats to lofty New Yorker cartoons, humor is ubiquitous and nearly universal throughout human societies.
 One of the first social behaviors that babies display is to smile and laugh.
 As both research and casual browsing of online dating profiles reveal, most people see a sense of humor as a highly desirable characteristic in a potential friend or romantic partner, on par with openness and kindness.
-If humor still seems like a fun but largely frivolous life component to focus your energies on, consider this: in a large, long-term study of former Harvard students that was begun in the 1950s and followed the men for many decades, a sense of humor was one of the best predictors of healthy, happy, and graceful aging.
+If humor still seems like a fun but largely frivolous life component to focus your energies on, consider this: in a large, decades-long study of former Harvard students, a sense of humor was one of the best predictors of healthy, happy, and graceful aging.
 Despite enormous scientific advances, many details about how humor works remain unknown.
 You can contribute to figuring it all out by participating in Giggle.